 Post-mortem inspection which is the inspection undertaken immediately after slaughter to determine if the meat is fit for human consumption is the responsibility of the Department of Environmental Health (DEH).
-Please call the DEH on 949-6696 between 9 am and 5 pm to make arrangements for inspections.
+Please call the DEH on 949-6696 between 9 am and 5 pm Monday to Friday to make arrangements for inspections.
+All post-mortem inspections must be scheduled to be performed by a duly qualified EHO between 9am and 4pm, Monday to Friday.
 Residents on Grand Cayman may also contact Environmental Health Officer (EHO), Gideon Simms on 925-4582, while those in the Sister Islands may contact EHO, Patience Eke on 916-4201 regarding arrangements for meat inspections.

 Additionally, meat from carcasses, whether whole or in part of locally slaughtered animals should not be offered for sale unless inspected and approved by the DEH.